SchoolOfFreelancing/CoinTrade/readme.md

-# OpenTrade is the best opensource cryptocurrency exchange!
+# Coin Exchange is the leading cryptocurrency exchange platform for PCs, IoT devices, servers and the cloud.

 Live version: https://trade.multicoins.org/

 Step-by-step install instructions:

-1. Register on the VPS hosting like this https://m.do.co/c/1ece5d76d5cd
+1. Register for cloud VPS Linux from www.digitalocean.com
 2. Create "Droplet" Ubuntu 16 x64 / 1GB / 1vCPU / 25 GB SSD
-3. Log in to Droplet over SSH (You will receive a email with IP, username and password) 4
+3. Log in to Droplet over SSH (You will receive a email with IP, username and password)

 ```
 [sudo] apt-get update